bson/filtergen/README.md

 this is what ngspice expects for a subckt model.

 To use it:
-1. Create an empty KiCAD project and close it
+1. Create an empty KiCad project and close it
 2. Output a filter .sch file into the project
 3. Open the project
 4. Open the schematic